snowplow-archive/snowplow.github.com/_posts/2015-10-08-snowplow-unity-tracker-0.1.0-released.md

 <h2 id="help">7.
 Getting help</h2>

-We hope that you find the Snowplow Unity Tracker helpful - this is only its first release, so don't be afraid to [get in touch][talk-to-us] or raise an issue [Unity Tracker issues] [unity-issues] on GitHub!
+We hope that you find the Snowplow Unity Tracker useful - of course, this is only its first release, so don't be afraid to [get in touch][talk-to-us] or raise an issue [Unity Tracker issues] [unity-issues] on GitHub!

 [unity-repo]: https://github.com/snowplow/snowplow-unity-tracker
 [unity-manual]: https://github.com/snowplow/snowplow/wiki/Unity-Tracker